 This website is a family of webpages that detail multiple formatting styles, including APA and MLA.
 The pages provide plenty of visual examples that are easy to find.

-This website gives a basic overview of what styles to use when.
-It also provides a brief discussion of common mistakes so you can avoid them!
+This website gives a basic overview of what styles to use when, based on your subject area.

 This PDF provides a great example of a research paper done in MLA style.